Paqmind/styleguides/README.md

 Double quote are in-line with Haskell, Elm, Clojure conventions.
 Single quotes are not.<br/>
 Following **Rule-2** we use double quotes as default one.
 Single quotes are used when it's convenient to avoid escaping.
+With double quotes, it's easier to convert data from JS to JSON and vice-versa.
 More arguments: http://michalzalecki.com/why-i-use-doublequotes-in-javascript/

 ### Semicolons